 - Adolfo Pirelli, a.k.a.
 Daniel Higgins in Sweeney Todd: The Demon Barber of Fleet Street, who sold a "Miracle Elixir" that was primarily concocted of piss and ink.
+Overlap with Never Trust a Hair Tonic, since his elixir claimed to make hair grow back.
 He becomes Sweeney's first kill after twigging to Sweeney's true identity as Benjamin Barker and attempting to blackmail him out of half his earnings.

 - Bill Starbuck from The Rainmaker and its musical adaptation 110 in the Shade.

 - Eustace P. McGargle, from the 1923 musical comedy Poppy.
 W.C.
 Fields originated the character on stage and later played him in two film adaptations, the silent Sally of the Sawdust (1925) and the "talkie" Poppy (1936).